Your Financial Future:

 - You believe your credit report has been used to perpetrate a fraud.

-Experts suggest looking credit reports from all three agencies to get an overall picture, because your credit report may vary from one company to another.
+Experts suggest looking at your credit reports from all three of the credit reporting agencies to get an overall picture, because your credit report may vary from one company to another and sometimes there may be mistakes on a credit report.
+YOu can also find general information about credit reports on each agency's website.

 Be Careful to Avoid "Sneaky" Credit Reporting Companies!